NIST 800-171 Incident Response Plan & Reporting Requirements

 What Is An Incident Response Plan?

-Are you prepared to successfully respond to incidents, whether they stem from malware, denial-of-service (DoS) attacks, stolen passwords, or lost laptops?
+Are you prepared to successfully respond to security incidents, whether they stem from malware, distributed denial-of-service (DDoS) attacks, stolen passwords, or lost laptops?

 It’s one thing to have security efforts in place to protect your data, but it’s another to have incident response planning in place.